pombredanne/pymemcache-pool/README.md

 pymemcache-pool
 ===============

-A simple pool for pymemcache clients based on a gevent Queue
+A simple pool for pymemcache clients based on a gevent Queue and [pymemcache](https://github.com/pinterest/pymemcache)